COSMOS-CTC-Cambridge/damtp-research-programming/modules/start.md

   ipython profile create --parallel --profile=mpi
 ```

--   you should define an environment varible `REPO_ROOT` which should point to the base of your course git repo tree before starting
+-   you should define an environment variable `REPO_ROOT` which should point to the base of your course git repo tree before starting

 ``` {.ash}
   ipcluster start -n 4 --engines=MPI --profile=mpi --work-dir=${REPO_ROOT} --cluster-id=training_cluster_0 --daemon=True